spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 # Your organization's support page on the base (or another) domain, if any
 matrix_static_files_file_matrix_support_property_m_support_page: "https://example.com/support"
 ```

-To learn how to set up `/.well-known/matrix/support` for the base domain, read the Installing section below.

 ## Installing well-known files on the base domain's server